kennysyp/PaBoT/README.md

 ## 📚 Acknowledgments

-This code utilizes libraries and components from the Santa ([Mid-Push/santa](https://github.com/Mid-Push/santa)) and CUT ([taesungp/contrastive-unpaired-translation](https://github.com/taesungp/contrastive-unpaired-translation)) repositories.
+This code utilizes libraries and components from the [Santa](https://github.com/Mid-Push/santa) and [CUT](https://github.com/taesungp/contrastive-unpaired-translation) repositories.
 We sincerely thank the authors of these projects for making their code publicly available.